WJSoftware/dr-fetch/README.md

 export const abortableRootFetcher = rootFetcher.clone().abortable();
 ```

 We clone it because `abortable()` has permanent side effects on the object's state.
-Cloning also helps with other
+Cloning can also help with other
 scenarios, as explained next.

 ### Specializing the Root Fetcher